 One of the most disgusting aspects of the rhetoric from unions around Phoenix is their “I told you so” attitude because it conveniently omits several facts from the narrative.

-Like they were often the ones complaining to labour boards and appeal boards that the “government got it wrong” on pay.
+Like the fact that they were often the ones complaining to labour boards and appeal boards that the “government got it wrong” on pay.
 Grievances filed because department X interpreted the rules differently from department Y, and why isn’t it the same for everyone?

 Grievances filed because a new employee started with Department X and it took three months for that Department to submit the proper paperwork to get their pay started.

 In the end, everybody gets what is owed to them, but delays were grieved as unacceptable.
-Don’t get me wrong — they WERE unacceptable timelines.
+Don’t get me wrong — there WERE unacceptable timelines.

 But the government in power said, “Okay, we’ll have one pay system and one HR file system, and all those grievances will go away”, and so the unions got what they wanted.
 A solution to get rid of those pesky inter-departmental transfer issues.